 – Challenge a vote as unconstitutional.

 – File a complaint about the activities of an Autonomous Group.
-The Arbiter looks at the complaint, as detailed above.
+The Arbiters will look at the complaint, as detailed above.

-– Prospective members who are denied membership can appeal to the Arbiter.
+– Prospective members who are denied membership can appeal to an Arbiter.

 – Members have the right to be educated in the principles and practices of Philly Socialists.
 Members have the right to be fully informed of their rights and responsibilities as members, collective expectations for their behavior and the duties of the collective.